Pinoy Big Brother: Primers

 To prepare the viewers for the program's run, two primers were aired.
 The first was Eto na si Kuya!
 (Here Comes Big Brother), which talked about the essentials of the franchise and its success around the world.
 In the second primer, entitled Ang Bahay ni Kuya (Big Brother's House), Mariel and Toni indirectly gave the viewers a tour of the Big Brother house and its rooms, along with the control center and the confession booth.
-It also featured highlights a dry run where 12 of the network's talents stayed in the house for 24 hours and experienced the challenges and tests the housemates would experience at the start of the actual run.
+It also featured a dry run where 12 of the network's talents stayed in the house for 24 hours and experienced the challenges and tests the housemates would experience at the start of the actual run.